Janusz Kamiński

-In 2019, the American Society of Cinematographers included Schindler's List and Saving Private Ryan, both shot by Kamiński, on the list of the best-photographed films of the 20th century.
+Kamiński had won the Academy Award for Best Cinematography twice, for Spielberg's Schindler's List (1993) and Saving Private Ryan (1998).
+In 2019, the American Society of Cinematographers included both movies on the list of the best-photographed films of the 20th century.

 Early life and education

-Kamiński was born in Ziębice, Poland, the son of mother, Jadwiga Celner, and father, Marian Kamiński.
+Kamiński was born in Ziębice, son of Jadwiga Celner and Marian Kamiński.
 In 1981, he emigrated to the United States at the age of 21 after Prime Minister Jaruzelski imposed martial law.

-He attended Columbia College in Chicago from 1982 to 1987, graduating with a Bachelor of Arts degree, taking up filmmaking as a profession before attending to the AFI Conservatory, where he graduated with a Master of Fine Arts degree.
+He attended Columbia College in Chicago from 1982 to 1987, graduating with a Bachelor of Arts degree, taking up filmmaking as a profession before attending the AFI Conservatory, where he graduated with a Master of Fine Arts degree.

-He would then take his first opportunity filming and helping direct the music video for Club of Rome’s smash hit ‘Why Can't I Dance With Phil Donahue’.

 Career

+Cinematographer

+Kamiński began his career at Roger Corman's Concorde Pictures.
 He worked under cinematographer Phedon Papamichael, first as a gaffer, and eventually as second unit director of photography.
-He shot numerous B-movies for directors Roger Corman and Katt Shea, as well as the romantic musical comedy Cool as Ice, starring Vanilla Ice.

-Kamiński was first discovered by Steven Spielberg in 1991.
-After seeing the television film Wildflower, Spielberg hired Kamiński to shoot Class of '61, a television film in which Spielberg served as producer.
+Spielberg first discovered Kamiński in 1991, after seeing the television film Wildflower.
+Spielberg then hired Kamiński to shoot Class of '61, a television film in which Spielberg served as producer.

-He won twice the Academy Award for Best Cinematography in the 1990s, for Schindler's List and Saving Private Ryan.
-He has been nominated five additional times for Amistad, The Diving Bell and the Butterfly, War Horse, Lincoln, and West Side Story.
+Kamiński won twice the Academy Award for Best Cinematography in the 1990s, for Schindler's List and Saving Private Ryan.
+He has been nominated five additional times throughout his career, with four of these movies being directed by Spielberg.

 In 2010, he was awarded the Franklin J. Schaffner Alumni Medal by the AFI Conservatory.

 Kamiński became a member of the American Society of Cinematographers (ASC) in 1994, but resigned in 2006.